dsc-umass/summer-with-dsc/first-task.md

 ### Instructions

 - Make sure you have a github account and a text editor on your computer
-- Fork this repository to your github account
+- Fork this repository to your github account ([More about Forking a Repo](https://help.github.com/en/enterprise/2.13/user/articles/fork-a-repo))